okx/KIPs/docs/draft/OIP-24.md

 ## 2. Summary

-This OIP aims to provide a market maker frameworker for okex dex.
+This KIP aims to provide a market maker frameworker for okex dex.

 ## 3. Proposal